John-Lluch/SWRevealViewController/README.md

 * Can be deployed as a child of itself to create cascade-like, hierarchical interfaces.
 * Seamless integration of pan gesture recognizer, behaving as smooth as silk.
 * A category method on UIViewController, `revealViewController`, to get the parent `SWRevealViewController` of any child controller, similar to the UIViewController's property `navigationController`.
+* Comprehensive set of delegate methods for getting full state of the controller and implementing your own code hooks for customizing behavior.
 * Lightweight, clean, easy-to-read, self-documenting code that you will enjoy using in your projects.

 ## Examples